Will's avatar

 Seminar: Retweeting 10 October 2012

+I gave a seminar on my current research phase.
 I summarised my work over the past few months; in particular, the work on the network structure of Twitter, the way in which tweets propagate through different network types, and the implications of this.
-I discussed the importance of precision and recall as metrics for determining a timeline's quality and how this is altered through retweeting in different network types.
+I discussed the importance of precision and … Read more (1 minute read)

 DigiSocial Hackathon 20 September 2012

 We recently held our DigiSocial Hackathon.
 This was a collaboration between the Schools of Computer Science and Social Sciences and was organised by myself and a few others.
+The website for the event is hosted here.
+The idea of the event was to try and encourage further ties between the different … Read more (2 minute read)